Modern Foreign Languages Curriculum

 A variety of written tasks, including writing a message, a short passage, a translation

-from English into French, a structured writing task and a more open-ended writing task based on the topics covered in Year 10 and Year 11.
+from English into French or Spanish, a structured writing task and a more open-ended writing task based on the topics covered in Year 10 and Year 11.

-Students would be advised to purchase a French-English/English-French dictionary for use at home and at school.
+Students would be advised to purchase a French-English/English-French or a Spanish-English/English-Spanish dictionary for use at home and at school.

-Websites such as duolingo, memrise and Seneca provide excellent revision opportunities.
+Websites such as Duolingo, Memrise, Quizlet and Seneca provide excellent revision opportunities as does spanishdict.com in Spanish.

 The world’s best way to learn French – Duolingo